Deep learning of quantum entanglement from incomplete measurements: Results

 \section{Results}

-Even in a well-understood system, such as a pair of qubits, a reliable estimation of entanglement requires full state tomography \cite{Lu2016}.
+Even in a well-understood system, such as a pair of qubits, a reliable quantification of entanglement requires full state tomography \cite{Lu2016}.
 In other words, to infer the degree of entanglement we need to determine the quantum state.
 A common approach to implement photonic qubit tomography is to measure the full basis of three Pauli operators.
 Such a measurement for a two-qubit state consist of $6^2 = 36$ local projectors \cite{Paris2004Springer}.
-Omitting randomly some projectors in this measurement scheme decreases the accuracy of the quantum state estimation and, consequently, the entanglement quantification.
+Omitting randomly some projectors in this measurement scheme decreases the accuracy of the quantum tomography and, consequently, the entanglement evaluation.
 Here, we show that this problem can be overcome by employing DNNs that allow us to gain knowledge on the degree of entanglement without the need to know the quantum state.

 To demonstrate the advantage of the DNN approach we use two quantifiers: the concurrence \cite{Horodecki2009} and the mutual information \cite{Valdez2017} for a two-qubit and a three-qubit system, respectively.
 The concurrence is widely used in experiments for characterization of entangled photon pair sources.
 Its value is bounded from below by $0$ for separable states and from above by $1$ for maximally entangled states.
 On the other hand, the concurrence cannot be easily generalized to higher dimensional quantum systems and systems of more than two parties.
 Therefore the second quantifier we use is the mutual information, which can be generalized to multipartite systems of qudits and its value reflects the information shared between the parties of a larger system.